- Dilaudid (hydromorphone) vs. fentanyl quick comparison of differences

 Fentanyl injection dosage administration

-- Fentanyl injection can be injected into muscle (intramuscular) or into veins (intravenous).
+- Fentanyl injection can be injected into the muscle (intramuscular) or into veins (intravenous).

 - The usual dose for surgical premedication in adults is 0.05 mg to 0.1 mg per dose given by intramuscular injection or by intravenous injection.